gsimsekfb/my_server_actix_web/src/db_1_basics_sql_nosql.md

 ```

 `members` and `messages` live inside the same chat document — no separate "users" collection to join against, everything you need to render this chat is right there in one read.

+CON:
+The document model has limitations: for example, you cannot refer directly to a nested item within a document, but instead you need to say something like “the second item in the list of positions for user 251” (much like an access path in the hierarchical model).
+However, as long as documents are not too deeply nested, that is not usually a problem.
+Src: Designing Data Intensive Applications by Martin Kleppmann 2017

+WHEN-NOT-TO-USE:
+If application does use many-to-many relationships, the document
+model becomes less appealing.
+(It’s possible to reduce the need for joins by denormalizing, but then the application code needs to do additional work to keep the denormalized data consistent.
+Joins can be emulated in application code by making multiple requests to the database, but that also moves complexity into the application and is usually slower than a join performed by specialized code inside the database.)
+In such cases, using a document model can lead to significantly more complex application code and worse performance.
+Src: Designing Data Intensive Applications by Martin Kleppmann 2017

 [↑ Back to top](#differences)